 The analysis for Action 5 depends on the preferred alternatives for Action 2 and Action 4.
-Table 4.5.2.1 shows the expected ex-vessel value of king mackerel for each of the Action 4 scenarios and the three Action 2 quota options based on 2009/2010 maximum landings scenario.
-To determine the total expected ex-vessel value for Action 4/Alternatives 2 - 4, the ex-vessel values of both sub-seasons should be added.
-Under the Action 2 high quota alternative, Action 5/Alternatives 1 - 3 have the same overall expected ex-vessel value, which is higher than Alternative 4.
-For the Action 2 medium and low quota alternatives, Action 5 Alternative 1 is expected to have the highest direct positive economic effects, followed by Alternative 2, Alternative 3, and Alternative 4 is expected to have the lowest direct positive economic effect.
+Table 4.5.2.1 shows the differences in expected ex-vessel value compared to Alternative 1 (No Action) for king mackerel for each of the Action 4 scenarios and the three Action 2 quota options based on 2009/2010 maximum landings scenario.
+To determine the differences in expected exvessel value for Action 4/Alternatives 2-4, the ex-vessel values of both sub-seasons were added.
+Expected landings and corresponding ex-vessel values vary depending on the months and the percent of landings included in each sub-season.
+Under the Action 2 high quota alternative, Action 5/Alternatives 1 - 3 (Preferred) have the same overall expected ex-vessel value, which is higher than Preferred Alternative 4.
+For the Action 2 medium and low quota alternatives, Action 5 Alternative 1 is expected to have the highest direct positive economic effects, followed by Alternative 2, and Preferred Alternative 3.
+Preferred Alternative 4 is expected to have the lowest direct positive economic effect.

 Table 4.5.2.1.
-Expected ex-vessel value (in 2014 \$) for king mackerel from the Southern Zone based on the alternative combinations of Actions 2 and 4, plus Options from Action 5, Alternative 2, based on 2009/2010 maximum landings scenario.
+Differences in expected ex-vessel value (in 2014 dollars) compared to Alternative 1 (No Action) for king mackerel from the Southern Zone based on the alternative combinations of Actions 2 and 4, plus Options from Action 5, Alternative 2, based on 2009/2010 maximum landings scenario.